MRCIEU/PHESANT/README.md

 The variable information file also has the following columns that we have added, to provide additional information used in the phenome scan:

 1. EXPOSURE_PHENOTYPE - Specifies any field that represents the exposure phenotype.
 This is a marker so that after the phenome scan is run we can use these results as validation only (e.g. a pheWAS of the BMI FTO SNP would expect the BMI phenotypes to show high in the results ranking), i.e. they do not contribute to the multiple testing burden.
-We have set this code up for BMI, so have marked BMI/weight fields as an exposure - you'll need to change this for you particualar trait or interest.
+We have set this code up for BMI, so have marked BMI/weight fields as an exposure - you'll need to change this for your particular trait or interest.
 2. EXCLUDED - Phenotypes we have apriori decided to exclude from the phenome scan.
 Any field with a value in this field is excluded, and we state a code that describes the reason we exclude a variable (for future reference).
 Our codes and reasons are as follows (of course for your phenome scan you can add others as you would like):
  - YES-ACE: "Assessment center environment" variables that do not directly describe the participant.
  - YES-AGE: Age variables.